Chengdu J-20: Development

-The development of a twin-seater variant was hinted by J-20's chief designer in 2019.
 In January 2021, Aviation Industry Corporation of China released computer renderings of the twin-seat variant of the J-20 fighter in celebration of the 10th anniversary of the jet's maiden flight.
 In February 2021, a South China Morning Post infographic depicted a twin-seat J-20 variant powered by thrust vectoring WS-10C.
-In October 2021, a taxiing prototype, dubbed J-20S by analysts, was spotted near Chengdu Aerospace Corporation facilities, making J-20S the first-ever two-seat stealth fighter.
+In October 2021, a taxiing prototype, dubbed J-20S by analysts, was spotted near Chengdu Aircraft Corporation facilities, making J-20S the first-ever two-seat stealth fighter.
 The twin-seat design allows the possibility for the second operator to coordinate attacks and reconnaissance missions from other friendly aircraft via networking or unmanned combat aerial vehicles (UCAVs) linked via "loyal wingman" systems and sensors.
 The advantage of a second operator includes the potential for better interpreting and exploiting the enormous sensory data that could overload the limited cognitive and processing capacity for a single human, especially in a contested air combat environment.

-In March 2022, Chinese state media reported that the J-20 had performed trials with the WS-15 engine.
+In March 2022, Chinese state media reported that the J-20, reportedly with one engine replaced by the WS-15, had performed flight trials.
 In December 2022, Chinese military analysts indicated the WS-15 was undertaking the last stage of testing and development.
-In late December, a prototype of the new J-20 variant was observed at Chengdu Aerospace Corporation facilities.
-The new variant was painted in yellow premier and different from previous J-20 aircraft in airframe design, with a low-profile blended canopy, aiming to optimize transonic flight performance and maneuverability.
+In late December, a prototype of the new J-20 variant was observed at Chengdu Aircraft Corporation facilities.
+The new variant was painted in yellow primer and different from previous J-20 aircraft in airframe design, with a low-profile blended canopy, aiming to optimize transonic flight performance and maneuverability.
 The new prototype was speculated to be used to test the WS-15 engine and thrust-vectoring.
+In March 2023, the executive of Aero Engine Corporation of China (AECC) announced the serial production of the WS-15 has started.
+FlightGlobal speculated that small-scale production and in-flight testing with the J-20 fighter was underway.
+On 29 June 2023, a J-20 fighter in yellow primer was observed taking off from Chengdu Aircraft Cooperation airfield fitted with reportedly two WS-15 engines.
+Clear photo of WS-15 equipped J-20A fighter taking flight appeared in 2024.

+In October 2023, the Pentagon reported that PLAAF was upgrading the J-20, with enhancements such as extended weapon-carrying capability, thrust vectoring nozzles, control systems for unmanned aircraft teaming, and WS-15 high-thrust engines.

+In November 2024, the Aviation Industry Corporation of China (AVIC) officially announced the twin-seat variant of the J-20, designated the J-20S.
+Functions of the variant include long-range operations with multi-role capabilities, including air superiority, precision strikes, manned-unmanned teaming, battlefield surveillance, electronic warfare, and command and control.